MEET THE TEAM

 Danielle is also passionate about Animal Assisted Therapy (AAT) and is in the process of obtaining Therapy Dog certification for her Golden Retriever, Shelby, who is very much looking forward to being present in the therapy room soon!

-Danielle currently works with young adults, adults and older adults and is available for appointment at Umbrella Psychology & Allied Health on Tuesdays, Wednesdays and Fridays.
+Danielle works with young adults, adults and older adults and is available for appointment at Umbrella Psychology & Allied Health on Mondays, Wednesdays and Thursdays.

 Dhanisha Kanagasingam